oconnor663/jacko.io/posts/async_futures.md

     ultimately something that we can control.
 [In some implementations][waker_implementations], `Waker` is an `Arc` internally,
     and invoking a `Waker` might move that `Arc` into a global queue.
-In that case, `wake_by_ref` would need to clone the `Arc`, so `wake` saves an atomic operation on the refcount.
-This is a very small optimization, and we won't worry about it.
+In that case, `wake_by_ref` would need to clone the `Arc`, and `wake` saves an atomic operation on the refcount.
+This is a micro-optimization, and we won't worry about it.

 [waker_implementations]: https://without.boats/blog/wakers-i/